Feminism in India: Hindu community

 A jagran in honour of Devi, the Hindu goddess.

 In the Hindu religion, there has been partial success in terms of gender equality reform laws and family law.
 While this is a major advancement relative to other religions in India, it is still not a complete triumph in terms of feminism and relieving oppression.
 Gandhi came up with the term stree shakti (women power) for the concept of womanhood.
 In the Hindu religion, Gods are not exclusively male.
 Hinduism sheds a positive light on femininity; females are considered to complement and complete their male counterparts.
-It is important to note that both the deity of knowledge and the deity of wealth are female.
+Both the deity of knowledge and the deity of wealth are female.
 In 1991, the Kerala High Court restricted entry of women above the age of 10 and below the age of 50 from Sabarimala Shrine as they were of the menstruating age.
 However, on 28 September 2018, the Supreme Court of India lifted the ban on the entry of women.
 It said that discrimination against women on any grounds, even religious, is unconstitutional.